mikebranstein/global-azure-bootcamp-2018-instructions/src/chapters/chapter4.md

 What's interesting is that aside from the Pokemon names, the CSS did a pretty good job.
 It got confused a bit about winking, but perhaps I didn't annunciate very well in the test files.
 We'll see later on.

-Another think to note is our testing data set is *SMALL*.
+Another thing to note is our testing data set is *SMALL*.
 Really small.
 In fact, there are only ~30 words in the entire data set.
 That's really too small, and for each word missed, we add ~3% word error rate.
 In a production system, we'd want hundreds of utterances, and thousands of words in a testing data set.
 So, keep that in mind for future endeavors.

 This concludes the exercise.